 When he glanced back, he saw Cyial positioning himself, holding the staff in his left hand and his book in his right.
 “Shenkalin.
 Cyial chanted, conjuring the shields, larger in size this time, where he then moved to lay himself on the ground, flat on his back.
 Then he pulled both his hands while gripping both the book and staff within them close to his chest, which caused the shields to be pulled together like he had cupped them together for Varhi, but low on the ground for Nayleen to step on them.
 “Okay… stand on top of them.
 Hurry.”
 Cyial urged.

 Nayleen looked down, giving an uneasy look, but slowly stepped onto them both, wobbling a bit, but balancing herself against the wall with one hand.
-Sairek watched as Cyial’s face shifted and he closed his eyes tight for a moment, grunting, as if he was lifting weights.
-He slowly began pushing his arms up and he saw Nayleen beginning to be raised up along the wall, a couple inches at a time, rising higher and higher.
-She moved both her hands along the wall now, moving them like she was climbing, except without the usage of her feet or legs as Cyial raised her higher and higher.
+Sairek watched as Cyial’s face shifted and he closed his eyes tight for a moment, grunting an "umph," in effort.
+As if the demon boy was lifting weights, he slowly began pushing his arms up and he saw Nayleen beginning to be raised up along the wall, a couple inches at a time, rising higher and higher.
+She moved both her hands along the wall now, moving them like she was climbing, except without the usage of her feet or legs as Cyial raised her higher and higher, doing this for balance so she wouldn't topple over

 “S-Sairek… I need you to guide me…” Cyial grunted.
 “How am I doing…?”

 Sairek moved to kneel down onto one knee to rest as best as he could with Varhi on his back and glanced up to see Nayleen and her position to the key socket.
 “You’re doing good, Cyial.
-A little more to your left and a bit higher to go.”
+A little more to your left and a fair bit higher to go.”
 Sairek directed and continued to direct Cyial in similar fashion, until Sairek told him to hold position.
-By then, Cyial was huffing in exhaustion, with his face starting to be covered in a film of sweat.
+By then, Cyial was huffing in exhaustion, with his face starting to be covered in a film of sweat himself, and his arms were shaking from obvious strain.

 From where Nayleen was, while she wasn’t afraid of heights, this was a whole new experience for her.
 She fished for the key in her pocket, and placed it against the lock and pushed in, giving it a turn.
 She let out a huge sigh of relief to see that not only did it work on the chest, but the gate as well.
 She turned around and gave a thumbs up to Sairek down below.